A Closer Look at Sea Turtles and Their Habitat-min-1543

 You can find honu even in the busy center of Waikiki.

 • Waikiki: Look for turtles near the rock walls and groins that jut out into the ocean.
-People know that the area in front of the Hilton Hawaiian Village is a good place to eat.
+The stretch of reef in front of the Hilton Hawaiian Village is a known honu feeding area, and turtles are regularly spotted near the Waikiki groins in the early morning before crowds arrive.

 • In Turtle Canyon, turtles gather to have reef fish clean algae and parasites from their shells.
 This site can mostly be accessed by boat.